 The diagnostic testing industry is subject to extensive laws and regulations, many of which have not been interpreted by the courts.
 CLIA requires virtually all laboratories to be certified by the federal government and mandates compliance with various operational, personnel, facilities administration, quality, and proficiency testing requirements intended to ensure that testing services are accurate, reliable, and timely.
 Our clinical laboratory must be certified under CLIA in order for us to perform testing on human specimens.
 CLIA certification is also a prerequisite to be eligible to bill state and federal health care programs.
-Further, many commercial payors require CAP accreditation as a condition to contracting with clinical laboratories to test samples taken from their citizens.
+Further, many commercial payors require CAP accreditation as a condition to contracting with clinical laboratories to cover their tests.
+In addition, some countries outside the United States require CAP accreditation as a condition to permitting clinical laboratories to test samples taken from their citizens.